Typhoon Joe: Preparations and impact

 Prior to its first landfall, storm warnings were posted for most of the Philippines.
 Across the Philippines, 31 citizens were killed, including eight fishermen.
 There, 300,000 people were directly affected.
 Around 5,000 homes were destroyed, resulting in an additional 29,000 homeless.
 Damage totaled $14.5 million.
 Less than a week later, the same areas were affected by Typhoon Kim.

 The typhoon also tracked over the Leizhou Peninsula, becoming the strongest system to affect the region in 26 years.
 Two large ships, a 20,000 ST liner and a 50,000 ST tanker, were washed ashore in Chankiang.
 Throughout the area, 188 people were killed and at least 100 others were left homeless.
 Further north, in Hong Kong, a No 1. hurricane signal was issued early on July 21.
 Later that day, the signal was increased to a No 3. hurricane signal and then elevated to a No 8. hurricane signal.
 All signals were dropped late on July 22, after Joe made its closest approach to Hong Kong.
 A minimum pressure of 1001.2 mbar was recorded at the Hong Kong Royal Observatory (HKO) early on July 22.
 Tate's Cairn recorded a peak wind speed of 87 km/h and a peak wind gust of 154 km/h occurred in Stanley.
 HKO observed 61.9 mm of rain over a 72-hour period.
 Within the vicinity of Hong Kong, two people were killed at a construction site in Kwai Chung.
 A total of 59 people were injured, including seven that were hospitalized, most from fallen debris.
 Three boats were also lost at sea after their anchors to the harbor broke.
 Air and sea traffic came to a halt.
 Overall, damage in the Hong Kong area was slight.

 In Vietnam, 130 people were killed, 300,000 others were directly affected, and 165,000 others lost their homes.
 An additional 15,800 buildings were destroyed, 16,300 homes were flooded, and many boats sunk.
 The storm inundated 50,000 acres of rice paddies, uprooted trees, and blew off roofs from houses.
-It also brought additional flooding to provinces of Ha nam ninh, Ha bac, Hai hung, and Ha son binh; these areas were already inundated by prior flooding.
+It also brought additional flooding to provinces of Hà Nam, Hà Bắc, Hải Hưng, and Hòa Bình; these areas were already inundated by prior flooding.